 To Attach the Drip Rings to the Wind Vane and Anemometer Arm

-The drip rings protect against icing of the wind vane and wind cups.
-If you do not install them, the anemometer will function normally in non-icy conditions.
+The drip rings provide excellent protection against icing of the wind vane and wind cups.
+If you choose not to install them, however, the anemometer will function normally in non-icy conditions.